 The engine idling speed must be correctly adjusted before checking and adjusting the throttle cable free play.

 1. Loosen the locknut.

-To increase the throttle cable free play, turn the adjusting nut in direction (a).
-To decrease the throttle cable free play, turn the adjusting nut in direction (b).
+- To increase the throttle cable free play, turn the adjusting nut in direction (a).
+To decrease the throttle cable free play, turn the adjusting nut in direction (b). - 3.
+Tighten the locknut.